How The Movement Began

 Emily T Gail is known across the country for encouraging people to “Say Nice Things About Detroit.”
 She led a homegrown movement in the 1970’s-80’s to improve people’s attitudes about our beloved city, and to say thanks, Detroiters say nice things about Emily.

 It’s not uncommon to hear someone shout her praises when she visits her hometown.
-“Emily, you started all of this!”
 Once referenced by The Dallas Times Herald as The Motor City Mouth, Emily holds the city close to her heart - but lately, she’s been looking for the right people to help carry on her legacy.

 Many people have come over the years asking to work with Emily, and while she was happy to let people use the phrase “Say Nice Things About Detroit” on their merchandise, nobody fit the mold quite like Ink Detroit.

-“I knew about Ink Detroit [before meeting Paul and Steve].
-I saw the ‘I Love Detroit’ with the heart and it caught my eye,” explains Emily.
-“When I first met Steven [Mansour], he was so enthusiastic to meet me.
+“I knew about Ink Detroit [before meeting Paul and Steven].
+I saw the ‘I Love Detroit’ design with the heart and it caught my eye,” explains Emily.
+“When I first met Steven, he was so enthusiastic to meet me.
 He didn’t try to force anything, he was genuinely interested in forming a relationship.”

 This is the way Emily likes to work.
 She always says that life is like a marathon.